backstage/backstage/docs/backend-system/building-backends/08-migrating.md

 +        // ... and other dependencies as needed
 +      },
 +      init({ catalog /* ..., other dependencies */ }) {
-+        // Here you have the opportunity to interact with the catalog extension
++        // Here you have the opportunity to interact with the extension
-+        // point before the catalog plugin itself gets instantiated
++        // point before the plugin itself gets instantiated
 +        catalog.addEntityProvider(new MyEntityProvider()); // just an example
 +        catalog.addProcessor(new MyProcessor());           // just an example
 +      },